+- Add fuel stabilizer/treatment at manufacturers recommended dosage.

+- Run engine(s) for 10 minutes.

 - Shut OFF fuel valve.

-- Allow engine to run until it stops.
+- Allow engine to run util it stops.

 - Top off fuel tank, leaving space for expansion.
 DO NOT fill to point of overflow.

 - DO NOT cap the tank vent.